V-Shashwath/Job-Portal/INFO.md

 A middleware that enables Cross-Origin Resource Sharing (CORS), which allows your API or web app to handle requests from different origins (domains).
 Use case: To enable API access from other domains, such as when building an API that a frontend application (hosted on a different domain) needs to interact with.

+<br>Multer and Cloudinary</br>
+We use Multer to handle file uploads for profile photos.
+When a user uploads a file, Multer processes it and extracts the necessary data.
+The uploaded file is then passed to Cloudinary, which stores the image in the cloud.
+After successfully uploading, Cloudinary returns a publicly accessible URL for the image.
+This URL is then saved in the database and can be used to display the profile photo.